 The outstanding RSU awards contain provisions related to a change in control, death, or termination without cause.
 Specifically, in the event that an Award recipient passes away or is terminated without cause including upon change of control, the Award will vest rateably to the relevant date.
-Additionally, each of Mr. Dennis' and Mr. Carswell's RSUs vest in full in the case of termination within 12 months of a change in control.
+Additionally, each of Mr. Dennis' and Mr. Carswell's RSUs contained forfeiture, termination and change in control provisions that did not materialize prior to the Board's March 2024 evaluation to determine the extent to which the EBITDA and/or Project Titan 2 targets set forth in the LTIP structure had been met by each of them.